RIOT-OS/rust-riot-sys/README.md

 build.rs script will take them up, adopt the relevant C flags, and populate the `riot_sys` crate with the raw bindings.

+Please note that riot-sys does not make any attempt to alter the Cargo target;
+it typically needs to be set to `thumbv7m-none-eabi` for ARM Cortex devices, or to `i686-unknown-linux-gnu` for the native board.

 Extension
 ---------